stellar/stellar-protocol/CONTRIBUTING.md

 Please see the contribution process outlined in [the ecosystem folder](ecosystem/README.md).

-Please run `./bin/prettier.sh` or `yarn prettier ecosystem/*.md --write` (if your OS doesn't have sh) before submitting your PR.
+Please run `./bin/prettier.sh` or `yarn sep-prettify` (if your OS doesn't have sh) before submitting your PR.